 Keep an eye out for unusual pet behavior because their sense of smell and sound are much better than yours.
 They will know that you have a mouse in your attic before you do.

 When mice travel through your home, they need to create holes to ease access to other parts of your home.

-Think of the classic mouse hole in Tom and Jerry…they do not always look like that, most of them are much smaller because they only need to be big enough to fit a mouse head in.
+Please think of the classic mouse hole in Tom and Jerry…they do not always look like that.
+Most of them are much smaller because they only need to be big enough to fit a mouse head in.

-If you have new holes in your home, then it could be a sign that you have mice in your attic.
+If you have new holes in your home, it could signify that you have mice in your attic.

 Do Mice Live in Attics?

 Yes, an attic is a perfect place for a mouse to set up a nest!
 I’ve mentioned it a few times on this page, but I’ll mention it again here… mice love to get into attics because it offers them protection and a safe environment.

 These are key reasons why a mouse will happily live in your attic.